 You are a permanent legal resident of the United States or you have household members who are U.S. citizens

-Your income is up to 165% of the Federal Poverty Level
+Your income is up to 60% of the state median income level

 You pay home heating costs, either directly to an energy vendor/utility or to a landlord as part of rent